Zap123/Nanosystem-project/README.md

 # Nanosystem-project
-Voltametry reading project for the Nanosystem 2016 - 2017 course
+Voltammetry reading project for the Nanosystem 2016 - 2017 course

 The project consisted on developing an interface with Qt Creator(C++) that had to be running on a Raspberry PI 3 and was able to parse voltammetry readings from a [biosensor](https://en.wikipedia.org/wiki/Biosensor).